novisci/asclepias/maybe-toxic-tutorial/README.md

 3. open an examples file, e.g. TypeExamples.hs

-4. side-by-side (ideally) load the module in ghci by typing `:l {path_to_module/TypeExamples.hs`.
+4. side-by-side (ideally) load the module in ghci by
+    i. running `cabal exec -- ghci` to ensure dependencies are loaded ii. in typing `:l path_to_module/TypeExamples.hs`.
 For example, if `maybe-toxic-tutorial` is my current working directory I would run the following in ghci `:l src/TypeExamples.hs`

 5. look at the examples, run the code in ghci, try the exercises.